 A clinical trial published in the International Journal of Endocrinology Metabolism compared rapid weight loss to slow weight loss.
+Both groups were placed on a restricted-calorie diet, but the rapid weight loss group more severely restricted calroies.
 The rapid weight loss group was able to lose over 5% of their body weight in 5 weeks.

-The average weight at baseline in the rapid weight loss group was 85.5 kilograms (kg), which is equivalent to 188.5 pounds (lb).
-The average weight at the end of the trial was 80.3 kg, or 177 lb.
-This equates to a 6% weight loss in 5 weeks.
+The average weight at baseline in the rapid weight loss group was 188.5 pounds.
+The average weight at the end of the trial was 177 pounds.
+This equates to a 6% body weight loss in 5 weeks.

-A separate weight loss trial from 2017 demonstrated that 10 women could lose around 10% of their body weight on average over the course of 46 days.
-The women were placed on an extremely low-calorie diet.
+A separate weight loss trial from 2017 demonstrated that patients could lose around 10% of their body weight over the course of 46 days.
+The trial participants were placed on an extremely low-calorie diet.

 Weight Loss Strategy #1: Intermittent Fasting